-If you’re looking for English language schools in Wellington, be sure to check out NZLC and The Campbell Institute for a first-class English learning experience.
+If you’re looking for English language schools in Wellington, be sure to check out NZLC for a first-class English learning experience.

 Boasting a roomy student lounge, NZLC Wellington sits on Willis Street in the heart of the cosmopolitan city, close to amazing cafes and the famous Cuba Street.
 Students from many different countries enjoy a full range of courses here.
 They also offer a City Link opportunity if you want to study some of your time at the Wellington campus and some at their Auckland campus.